Leadership Team

 Ty Lostutter, PhDWork

 I love being a Clinical Psychologist working with at a large academic medical center because it allows me a variety of career activities within clinical work, research, and administrative duties.
-I joined the faculty of Department of Psychaitry & Behavioral Sciences since 2009 and my work roles has varied over the years.
+I joined the faculty of Department of Psychiatry & Behavioral Sciences since 2009 and my work roles has varied over the years.
 Currently, I spend a third of my time providing clinical services and supervising psychology residents at Fred Hutchinson Cancer Center; a third of my time conducting research at the Center for the Study of Health & Risk Behaviors, and a third of my time being the Director of the UW School of Medicine’s Psychology Internship Program.

 Teach